learn-co-students/rails-resource-and-scaffold-generator-cb-gh-000/README.md

 * And every other component needed to perform CRUD functionality

-One thing I really like about using the scaffold generator to teach Rails is how they setup the controller, below are the contents of the `articles_controller.rb` file:
+One thing I really like about using the scaffold generator to teach Rails is how they setup the controller.
+Below are the contents of the `articles_controller.rb` file:

 ```ruby
 class ArticlesController < ApplicationController